blbadger/blbadger.github.io/3-body-problem.md

 "Now armed with the tremendous power of Newton's laws, we can not only calculate such simple motions but also, given only a machine to handle the arithmetic, even the tremendously complex motions of the planets, to as high a degree of precision as we wish!"

-This statement seems logical at first glance.
+This statement seems logical at first glance, and was the hope of Laplace and others immediately following Newton (but not, as we shall see, of Feynman).
 The most accurate equations of force, momentum, and gravitational acceleration are all fairly simple and for most examples that are taught in school, there are solutions that does not involve time at all.
 We can define the differential equations for which there exists a closed (non-infinite, or in other words practical) solution that does not contain any reference to teh variable time as 'solved'.
 The mechanics most of us learned were problems that were solvable with some calculus, usually by integrating over time to remove that variable.

 If one peruses the curriculum generally taught to people just learning mechanics, a keen eye might spot something curious: the systems considered in the curriculum are all systems of two objects: a planet and a moon, or else the sun and earth.
 This is the problem Newton inherited from Kepler, and the solution he found is the one we learn about today.